SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Abstract

 \section{Abstract}

-Today's autonomous agents can understand free-form natural language instructions and execute long-horizon tasks in a manner akin to human-level reasoning.
-These capabilities are mostly driven by large-scale pre-trained foundation models (FMs).
-However, the approaches with which these models are grounded for human-robot interaction (HRI) perpetuate a master-apprentice model, where the apprentice (embodied agent) passively receives and executes the master's (human's) commands without reciprocal learning.
-This reactive interaction approach does not capture the co-adaptive dynamics inherent in everyday multi-turn human-human interactions.
-To address this, we propose a Symbiotic Interactive Learning (SIL) approach that enables both the master and the apprentice to co-adapt through mutual, bidirectional interactions.
-We formalised SIL as a co-adaptation process within a shared latent task space, where the agent and human maintain joint belief states that evolve based on interaction history.
-This enables the agent to move beyond reactive execution to proactive clarification, adaptive suggestions, and shared plan refinement.
-To realise these novel behaviours, we leveraged pre-trained FMs for spatial perception and reasoning, alongside a lightweight latent encoder that grounds the models' outputs into task-specific representations.
-Furthermore, to ensure stability as the tasks evolve, we augment SIL with a memory architecture that prevents the forgetting of learned task-space representations.
-We validate SIL on both simulated and real-world embodied tasks, including instruction following, information retrieval, query-oriented reasoning, and interactive dialogues.
-Demos and resources are public at:~\href{https://linusnep.github.io/SIL/}{https://linusnep.github.io/SIL/}.
+Today's autonomous agents, largely driven by foundation models (FMs), can understand natural language instructions and solve long-horizon tasks with human-like reasoning.
+However, current human-robot interaction frameworks largely follow a one-way master–apprentice technique where the embodied agent passively executes commands without reciprocal learning.
+This neglects the co-adaptive, multi-turn nature of everyday human-to-human interactions.
+We introduce symbiotic interactive learning (SIL), a bidirectional co-adaptation framework in a shared latent task space, where both the human and the agent maintain joint belief states that evolve with the interaction history.
+This enables proactive clarification, adaptive suggestions, and shared plan refinement.
+SIL leverages FMs for spatial perception and reasoning, together with a triplet-loss-trained neural encoder that grounds the FMs' outputs into task-specific latent representations.
+To support long-term stability as tasks evolve, SIL utilises episodic and semantic memory architectures, regularised via elastic weight consolidation to mitigate catastrophic forgetting.
+We evaluate SIL on simulated and real-world embodied tasks, including instruction following, information retrieval, query-oriented reasoning, and interactive dialogue, achieving a $90.4\%$ task completion rate and a belief alignment score of $\rho \approx 0.83$, an absolute improvement of about $20$ percentage points over the best ablations.
+Demos and resources: \url{https://linusnep.github.io/SIL/}.